Consumer Proposals In Calgary Alberta

-- Unsecured creditors must file less derogatory credit bureau reports once the proposal terms have been completed.
-Your credit rating from a consumer proposal typically results in an 7 rating, while if you file for bankruptcy, your credit rating will go to 9 (the worst rating on a scale of 1 to 9).
+Your credit rating from a consumer proposal typically results in an R7 rating, while if you file for bankruptcy, your credit rating will go to R9 (the worst rating on a scale of 1 to 9).

-- For a consumer proposal, you need to report your income once, upon filing.
-For a bankruptcy, you need to report your income each month that you are in bankrupt.
+For a consumer proposal, you need to report your income once, upon filing.
+For a bankruptcy, you need to report your income each month until discharged.

 It is important to note that a consumer proposal also has its own set of disadvantages:

-- You may need to pay your creditors a higher total over time: To entice the creditors to accept a reduction in their debt and allow you to avoid bankruptcy, you must make the proposal more financially attractive to them than a bankruptcy.
+To entice creditors to accept a reduction in their debt and allow you to avoid bankruptcy, you must make the proposal more financially attractive to them than a bankruptcy.

-- Consumer proposals are negotiated and voted upon, with the number of votes determined by the dollar value that the creditors are owed.
-If you file for bankruptcy, there is no negotiation, and the creditors have no choice about your filing for bankruptcy.
+Consumer proposals are negotiated and voted upon, with the number of votes determined by the dollar value that the creditors are owed.
+If you file for bankruptcy, there is no negotiation, and the creditors follow the process given under the Bankruptcy and Insolvency Act.

 Finally, the following are ways in which a consumer proposal is similar to a bankruptcy:

-- Both agreements are legally binding on unsecured creditors and will stop legal action from these creditors against you (e.g., wage garnishments).
+Both agreements are legally binding on unsecured creditors and will stop legal action from these creditors (e.g., wage garnishments).

-- Tax debts can be dealt with in either a consumer proposal or bankruptcy.
+Tax debt is discharged with a consumer proposal or bankruptcy.

-- Under both agreements, certain obligations are not affected or included, such as secured debts, student loans less than 7 years old, as well as child and spousal support.
+Under both agreements, certain obligations are not affected or included, such as secured debts (mortgages and car financing), student loans less than 7 years old, as well as child and spousal support.

-If you are considering a consumer proposal in Calgary to deal with your debts, our team at Hudson & Company can help you establish a creative, well-planned and well thought out proposal that will seldom be refused.
+If you are considering a consumer proposal in Calgary, our team at Hudson & Company can help you establish a creative, well-planned and well thought out proposal.